jrlanglois/JRLCodingStandard/README.md

 For all compilers, old and new, comments and code must be written in [ASCII](https://en.wikipedia.org/wiki/ASCII).
 There is no guarantee that a compiler will work fine with just any code page - some even throw warnings (e.g.: [Microsoft Visual Studio C4819](https://msdn.microsoft.com/en-us/library/ms173715.aspx))!

+### Reasoning

-Put it this way: you definitely don't want to pick up source code and have to port it to an old compiler, only to have the pleasant waste of time of fixing encoding.
+You definitely don't want to pick up source code and have to port it to an old compiler, only to have the pleasant waste of time of fixing encoding.

 ## Spelling